PX4/PX4-Devguide/en/setup/dev_env_mac.md

 ## jMAVSim Simulation

-To use SITL simulation with jMAVSim you need Java installed.
-It is no longer required to have Java 8 installed, a newer version like Java 14 should work.
+To use SITL simulation with jMAVSim you need to install a recent version of Java (e.g. Java 14).
 You can either download [Java 14 from Oracle](https://www.oracle.com/java/technologies/javase-jdk14-downloads.html) or use the AdoptOpenJDK tap:

 ```sh